Red Book

 Pathways

-If you are self-employed at home, modifications made inside your home in order to create a workspace to accommodate your impairment.
+If you are self-employed at home, modifications made inside your home to create a workspace to accommodate your impairment.
 This includes enlarging a doorway into an office or workroom and/or modifying office space to accommodate your dexterity challenges.

 If you are employed outside of home, modifications to the interior of your house.